pwolthausen/k8s-workshops/8-live-debugging/README.md

 ### 5. Cleaning up

 If you made a new project, you can simply delete the project.
-If you wish to keep the project but remove the clusters, use the following:

-    gcloud deployment-manager deployments delete gke-test-network
+If you wish to keep the project, due to resources such as new gcp types and the peerings, DM will not be able to automatically remove all created resources.
+Yyou will have to delete the deployment then manually remove any unwanted resources.

-    gcloud deployment-manager deployments delete gke-test-clusters
+    gcloud deployment-manager deployments delete gke-test --delete-policy abandon